 Walkthrough Second Galaxy: Tips, WIKI, Reviews

 SECOND GALAXY - Android game with release date 09/09/2019 from the company ZlongGames.
 Game Genre: Role Playing.
 In the article, we summarized pumping tips from TOP players, developers ’answers to gamers’ questions, guides for beginners from the official site, and our secrets for passing the game.
-Attention, the article is periodically updated, look at the site Wise Geek more often.
+Attention, the Wise Geek website is constantly updated, visit us more often.

 - Beginner’s Guide

 - Nation and Career

 - Interstellar Travel